 Centipedes and Millipedes, Pacific Northwest

-The common centipede that lives on BC coastal Region is a brownish red in color with long antennae at the front and a pair of long legs at the back which reach out almost as far as the antennae.
+The common centipede that lives in the Pacific Northwest is a brownish red in color with long antennae at the front and a pair of long legs at the back which reach out almost as far as the antennae.
 The Common centipede can crawl backwards almost as easily as it can crawl forwards.These centipedes are long, thin, and very fast.
 When full grown, they can reach up to 5 cm long.

 The Common centipede is found on all of BC coast, they can be found in your gardens, in the forests and from the beach to the tree line.
 They are found at all times of year but are more active in the spring and fall.